 Under the 'more' tab, you can find statistics regarding your field.
 Learn what the information means

 The TerrAvion Statistics provides a quantitative analysis of what you have observed in your imagery.
 Statistics allows growers to view statistics of single or multiple fields for a given week.
 For growers with large acreage, studying every field image per flight cycle is impractical.
-Statistics allows growers to quickly identify outliers, and focus on fields that merit further attention.
+Statistics allow growers to quickly identify outliers and focus on fields that merit further attention.
 Growers can use Statistics to conduct detailed studies of a field over time while using it to make real-time decisions on a week to week basis.
 Statistics is also a useful tool for customers conducting academic research or chemical trials on treated and untreated fields.
 TerrAvion Statistics provides a numerical representation of the vigor in each field, allowing you to conduct statistical analyses.

 Reading the Statistics table

 The Statistics table delivers numerical statistics on the average vigor of a field, and three derived vigor zones (Base Mean, High Vigor Mean, Third Vigor mean).

 The Mean is the general numeric average NDVI of the whole field as a single population.
 This value encompasses values for canopy, cover crop, and bare soil/rock.

 The Base Population Mean is the mean specific to the low vigor population, useful for tracking the vigor of cover crops and soil pixels.
 However, if only the Base Vigor Mean is displayed, it indicates that there was not enough separation between the canopy and soil.
 This may be true for a high vigor field with overlapping vegetation, such as a dense potato pivot or cornfield.

 The High Vigor Mean is the mean specific to higher vigor populations, such as the canopy.
 The presence of High Vigor Means and a Base Vigor Mean indicates that we are able to detect a bimodal distribution of the relative vigor within your field.